Version 5.1, 13 April 2023

 10. Our liability to you

 10.1.
-Although we make reasonable efforts to provide, maintain and update your NHS account it is provided "as is" and, to the extent permitted by law, we make no representations, warranties or guarantees, whether express or implied (including but not limited to the implied warranties of satisfactory quality and fitness for a particular purpose), that your NHS account or any particular services you access through your NHS account (a) are accurate, complete or up-to-date; (b) will meet your particular requirements or needs; or (c) will always be available, error free, uninterrupted or free of viruses.
+Although we make reasonable efforts to provide, maintain and update the NHS App it is provided "as is" and, to the extent permitted by law, we make no representations, warranties or guarantees, whether express or implied (including but not limited to the implied warranties of satisfactory quality and fitness for a particular purpose), that the NHS App or any particular services you access through the app (a) are accurate, complete or up-to-date; (b) will meet your particular requirements or needs; or (c) will always be available, error free, uninterrupted or free of viruses.

 10.2.
-We are not responsible for external links to or from your NHS account and cannot guarantee these will always work.
-We are not responsible for Platform Services provided through your NHS account unless they are also provided by NHS Digital (as indicated in clause 6).
+We are not responsible for external links to or from the NHS App and cannot guarantee these will always work.
+We are not responsible for Platform Services provided through the NHS App unless they are also provided by NHS England (as indicated in clause 6).
 Services provided by third parties will have a connection agreement with NHS England and undertake an integration process, but this does not mean that such services have been endorsed by NHS England.

 10.3.
 Nothing in these terms excludes or limits our liability for: